terite/pull-to-master/README.md

 This is the easy way (that gives me access to anything).

-1. Add `pull-to-master-bot` as a collaborator to your repo.
+1. Add [`pull-to-master-bot`](https://github.com/pull-to-master-bot) as a collaborator to your repository.
-2. Add a webhook with the url `https://pull-to-master.herokuapp.com/webhook` and payload version of json
+2. Add a webhook with the url `https://pull-to-master.herokuapp.com/webhook` and payload version of `application/vnd.github.v3+json`

 ## How to set it up for yourself.

 ### On Heroku
 1. [Install Heroku](https://devcenter.heroku.com/articles/quickstart)
-2. Clone this application. `git clone https://github.com/teirte/pull-to-master.git; cd pull-to-master`
+2. Clone this application. `git clone https://github.com/terite/pull-to-master.git; cd pull-to-master`
 3. [Create a Heroku app](https://devcenter.heroku.com/articles/git) `heroku create`
 4. [Configure](https://devcenter.heroku.com/articles/config-vars). `heroku config:set GH_USER=...
 GH_PASS=...`
 5. Push to Heroku `git push heroku master`

 ### General setup

+This project requires a GitHub user to operate as.
+This can be your own user, or a user created specifically for this webhook.

+If you want to use a **personal access token** as a password, it needs to have scopes **repo** and **public_repo**.

 #### Requirements